leikanger/leikanger.github.io/index.md

 an effect that is explored further in my [submission](https://ar5iv.org/abs/2202.12622) to RLDM-2022.

 # Public presentation/ PhD defense
-The neoRL framework is a result of my PhD project, lanned for public online defence the **july 5th at noon [GMT]**, 14:00 [Norway], 08:00 [Montreal], 06:00 [Alberta].
+The neoRL framework is a result of my PhD project, planned for public online defence the **July 5th at noon [GMT]**, 14:00 [Norway], 08:00 [Montreal], 06:00 [Alberta].
 The url and more information on the stream will be announced here soon.

-[TBA] The public defense will be awailable for everybody through this page.
+[TBA] The public defense will be available for everybody through this page.
 More information will be published soon.

 ---------------------------------------